hraban/cl-markdown/website/source/user-guide.md

     ; While executing: #<STANDARD-METHOD RENDER-SPAN-TO-HTML ((EQL EVAL) T)>
     . </P>

-As you can see, the functions weren't ones that Cl-Markdown was ready to recognize, so we got warnings and no text was generated.
+As you can see, the functions weren't ones that CL-Markdown was ready to recognize, so we got warnings and no text was generated.
 If we tell CL-Markdown that `today` and `now` should be treated as functions, then we see a far prettier picture: